From Confounding to Learning: Dynamic Service Fee Pricing on Third-Party Platforms: Details of Experiments

-We find that \Cref{alg:AaaIV} significantly increases revenue, with the average hourly revenue rising from approximately 100 to around 600.
+Under the fitted model, average hourly counterfactual revenue is approximately 600 rather than approximately 100 in the observed data.
 More specifically, our algorithm raises the service fee during peak demand hours such as dinnertime, which is consistent with our theoretical framework and thereby improves overall revenue.
-One potential explanation is that Zomato might be competing for customer traffic, so revenue may not be the platform’s primary concern during that period.
+One potential explanation is that Talabat might be competing for customer traffic, so revenue may not be the platform’s primary concern during that period.
 This may also account for the relatively low proportion of the service fee.
 Moreover, variations in supply, such as increased availability during dinner hours, may affect service fees; ignoring such factors could lead to an overestimation of our algorithm's impact.
 Also, our definition of service fee includes both the platform’s revenue and a portion of the restaurant’s income, which may lead to an overestimation of the algorithm’s performance due to the underlying allocation.